vinhquyen-lee/HSTL/README.md

 * The checkpoints for CASIA-B [link](https://drive.google.com/file/d/1keZBtWr9O8gfeqBB9qHNbZ-96Eh6LggB/view?usp=sharing)
 * The checkpoints for OUMVLP [link](https://drive.google.com/file/d/1VNYC0QbHxw1aaBTFLj4DMIC2D36B1-ng/view?usp=sharing)

+3. Kaggle

+Kaggle is the only free platform that can support this for project fully.
+Read more in [kaggle.md](./kaggle.md)

 # Train and test
 ## Train
 Train a model by